 “Fine,” he answered but left it at that.

 Knowing that the results of Al's appointments were mostly held in confidentiality unless Albus wished to share them, James didn't ask any more.
-Instead he turned to his parents, his mother busying herself with cooking lunch while his father leaned against the counter and pretended as if he was helping.
+Instead, he turned to his parents, his mother busying herself with cooking lunch while his father leaned against the counter and pretended as if he were helping.

 They greeted him with smiles and warm exchanges.
 “Dad,” James began to question after they had shared their hellos, “you're not at work?”

-"No, I'm not," grinned Harry.
-"We've had new leads as to the whereabouts of the next few Death Eaters.
+“No, I'm not,” grinned Harry.
+“We've had new leads as to the whereabouts of the next few Death Eaters.
 Our field Aurors are out there right now looking for them.
-Headquarters is empty, so I came home.
-I'm on call, though.
-I could ask you the same thing, though!
-This workaholic isn't at work on a Friday for once?"
+Headquarters is empty, so I came home and there’s nothing to do until we find them.
+I'm on call, though, in case anything arises.
+But I could ask you the same thing, though!
+This workaholic isn't at work on a Friday for once?”

 Harry asked his last question with a sarcastic chuckle.